Q-tipwithaface/Q-tip/_posts/2023-04-05-AP_computers_networks.md

     - Bandwidth is usually measured in bits per second

 - Complete Vocabulary Matching Activity.
 Incorporate this into your learnings from year.
 To analyze measure path and latency use `traceroute` and `ping` commands from Linux Terminal.
-    - Path
+    - Path: <span style="color:blue">A sequence of directly connected computing devices that begins at the sender and ends at the receiver(A).</span>
-    - Route
+    - Route: <span style="color:blue">The process of finding a path from the sender to the receiver(E).</span>
-    - Computer System
+    - Computer System: <span style="color:blue">A group of computing devices and programs working together for a common puropse(B).</span>
-    - Computer Device
+    - Computer Device: <span style="color:blue">A physical artifact that can run a program(C).</span>
-    - Bandwidth
+    - Bandwidth: <span style="color:blue">The maximum amount of data that can be sent in a fixed amount of time(D).</span>
-    - Computer Network
+    - Computer Network: <span style="color:blue">A group of interconnected computing devices capable of sending or receiving data(F).</span>

 > Watch/review College Board Daily Video 4.1.2